William Smith (South Carolina politician, born 1762): Early life and career

 Smith's law career began on January 6, 1784 when he was admitted to the bar.
 In one notable case, his client who had been charged for killing a horse failed to appear before the court.
 Smith did not see the man for a number of years until he ran into him in the Hall of the House of Representatives.
 The man, known to Smith by the surname "Elchinor", now went by the name John Alexander and was a Representative for the state of Ohio.
 Smith ensured that Representative Alexander paid him for his previous services.

+He may have been resident in the York District during his South Carolina days, but also dwelled for a time in Pinckneyville in the Union District.
+The South Carolina local historian "Septugenarian" described Smith as an angry, violent man, widely feared as a controlling power within the community:

 Political career

-Smith became a member of the South Carolina Senate in the early 1800s and ended his career in that body as Senate President.
+It is not entirely clear when Smith first joined the South Carolina legislature but in 1803 he was "the chief sponsor of the bill to reopen the slave trade in the state...[and] fought to keep it open until 1808" when the federal ban on imports went into effect.
+According to the Bench and Bar of South Carolina, "Judge Smith was a member of the Legislature of South Carolina for many years.
+In 1805, he was elected a member of the Board of Trustees of the South Carolina College."
+He was elected to the South Carolina Senate from York District in 1804.
+In 1806 he was elected president of the South Carolina State Senate.
 In 1808 he became a judge.
 As a jurist his temperament was considered "tyranical but fair."
-Then In 1816, Smith was elected a United States Senator, after defeating Charles D. Pringle for the seat.
-Shortly after taking office, Smith began a political feud with John C. Calhoun which would last the duration of his political career in South Carolina.